nalbarr/hello-shapes-blazor/README.md

 This is my warm-up project to learn about Blazor.
 I usually port on of my shapes projects as a small architecture spike to run a lean experiment prior to committing to a more complex project.

 ## What is Blazor?
 Blazor is an experimental framework that Microsoft is advancing to empower next generation web appications with the benefits of a static typed language such as C#.
-It was originated by Steve Sanderson of the Microsoft ASP.NET team as recently evangelized at Micrososft Build 2018 as part of upcoming .NET Core 2.1, etc product roadmap.
+It was originated by Steve Sanderson of the Microsoft ASP.NET team as recently evangelized at Micrososft Build 2018 as part of upcoming future .NET Core 2.x product roadmap.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions are for using .NET Core on command line (tested on Mac, OSX).

 ### Prerequisites

-What things you need to install the software and how to install them
+You will need a specific version of .NET Core.
+Shortly after Build 2018, .NET Core 2.1 RC was released.

 ```
-Give examples
+.NET
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+- Download .NET Core

+- Install Blazor project template
+- Create .NET Core project
+- Change to project directory
+- Run app

 ```
-Give the example
+dotnet new -i Microsoft.AspNetCore.Blazor.Templates
+dotnet new blazor -o hello-shapes-blazor
+cd hello-shapes-blazor
+dotnet run
 ```

-And repeat
+- View default app
+- See scaffolded apps

 ```
 until finished